-- Three paper copies of the subdivision map, equal to the mylar in size, that clearly define the proposed subdivision and include the following: - Name of the subdivision. - Owner(s) name(s) and address(es) and, if not the owner, the applicant name and address. - Address(es), license number(s), and seal(s) of all surveyors and engineers whose names appear on the map. - Plan date and all revision dates. - A scale bar, which shall be 1:1200 unless approved otherwise by the Board. - Locus map that clearly shows the location of the proposed subdivision within the town. - North Arrow - Signature block for the Board with lines for five signatures. - All current lots identified with tax map numbers, lot numbers, and owner names. - All current easements identified with holders' names. - All proposed lot and easement boundaries including bearings, horizontal distances, and the location of permanent monuments; curved boundary lines shall show radii, deltas, and horizontal arc lengths. - Location of existing and proposed buildings and other structures. - Location of all areas designated for public use. - Non-buildable lots must be so labeled. - Locations, dimensions, and descriptions of all existing or proposed roads, easements, and rights-of-way with names and classifications. - Final profiles and cross sections of all roads and driveway entrances showing existing and proposed grades. - Sight distances at intersections. - Location, width, and design of proposed driveway entrances. - Existing and proposed surface drainage culverts, drains and areas subject to flooding.
+- A scale bar, which shall be 1:1200 unless approved otherwise by the Board. - Locus map that clearly shows the location of the proposed subdivision within the town. - North Arrow - o Signature block for the Board with lines for five signatures. - All current lots identified with tax map numbers, and owner names. - All current easements identified with holders' names. - All proposed lot and easement boundaries including bearings, horizontal distances, and the location of permanent monuments; curved boundary lines shall show radii, deltas, and horizontal arc lengths. - o Lots shall be a minimum of 2 acres (8094 m2). - Location of existing and proposed buildings and other structures.\ A minimum building setback of 25 feet (7.62 m) shall be maintained at all boundaries. - Location of all areas designated for public use. - Non-buildable lots must be so labeled. - Locations, and dimensions, and descriptions of all existing or proposed roads, easements, and rights-of-way with names and classifications. - Final profiles and cross sections of all roads and driveway entrances showing existing and proposed grades. - Sight distances at intersections. - Locations, width, dimensions, and design of proposed driveway entrances. - Existing and proposed surface drainage culverts, drains and areas subject to flooding.
+Minimum culvert size shall be nominal 15 inches (ID 375 mm). - Base flood elevation data. - Existing and proposed topographic contours based on current USGS topographical data in 5 foot or less intervals.

-- Base flood elevation data. - Existing and proposed topographic contours based on current USGS topographical data in 5 foot or less intervals. - Slopes greater than 25%. - Location of all existing and proposed utilities. - Location of all existing and proposed water sources. - Location and description of natural features, including, but not limited to, rock ledges, wetlands, permanent and seasonal water courses, and tree lines. - Soils and wetlands delineation; soil conditions must be identified per NRCS soil types and soil boundaries. - Location of all existing and/or proposed sanitary sewers showing size, profile and cross section or location of percolation tests and test results; certification of official witnessing the tests. - Locations of proposed and existing potable water wells showing protective well radii appropriate for the respective design flows for each well.
-No protected area around a potable water well shall cross any lot boundary line. - Any special conditions or other requirements made at the Board's discretion must be shown. - All surveys, control points, and boundary information shall be based on the current NH State Grid Coordinate System and be prepared according to the standards of the N.H.
+- o Slopes greater than 25%. - Location of all existing and proposed utilities. - Location of all existing and proposed water sources. - Location and description of natural features, including, but not limited to, rock ledges, wetlands, permanent and seasonal water courses, and tree lines. - Soils and wetlands delineation; soil conditions must be identified per NRCS soil types and soil boundaries. - Location of all existing or proposed utilities. - Location of all existing and/or proposed sanitary sewers and septic systems showing size, profile and cross section or location of percolation tests and test results; certification of official witnessing the tests. - Locations of proposed and existing potable water wells showing protective well radii appropriate for the respective design flows for each well.
+No protected area around a potable water well shall cross any lot boundary line. - o Any special conditions or other requirements made at the Board's discretion must be shown. - All surveys, control points, and boundary information shall be based on the current NH State Grid Coordinate System and be prepared according to the standards of the N.H.
 Land Surveyors Association and the Coös County Registry of Deeds.